whenios/weparty/README.md

 weparty
 =======

-a LBS sociality project base on nodejs server
+A LBS sociality project base on nodejs server